serraict/dremio-mcp-docker/work/backlog.md

 ## Backlog

-* make this a standalone project
-  * include the latest dremio edition in the docker compose file (dremio/dremio-oss:latest)
-  * enable sample data source
-  * write a test script that uses the test data
+* rewrite the test guide